Focus on sex-specific risk factors critical in diagnosing, treating CVD in women

 Approach to risk stratification

 Given all the information detailed in the primer, researchers emphasized the importance of a fourfold approach to risk-stratify women: thorough history on CVD risk factors, early and frequent screening for traditional CVD risk factors if sex-specific risk factors are present, aggressive lifestyle changes and 10-year or lifetime risk calculations based on the woman’s age.
+The primer mentions the use of the 10-year ASCVD risk calculator for women aged 40 to 75 years, whereas women aged 20 to 59 years can have their lifetime risk assessed.

 “There are multiple opportunities to screen women for cardiovascular disorders,” Virani said in an interview.
 “For example, when a woman is seeing a gynecologist, and once they’ve had their first pregnancy, they’re seeing an obstetrician.
 At all of those points in time, there are pointers that should raise a red flag that this woman that I’m seeing may have a higher risk for cardiovascular events in the future.
 There are multiple ways that one can do opportunistic screening to identify women who may be at higher risk for CVD in the future.” – by Darlene Dobkowski